avian2/ec3k/README.rst

 Requirements
 ------------

-You need the GNU Radio framework (version 3.7 is known to work), rtl-sdr and the gr-osmosdr package.
+You need the GNU Radio framework, rtl-sdr and the gr-osmosdr package.

 http://sdr.osmocom.org/trac/wiki/rtl-sdr

+Combination of versions last known to work:

+ - GNU Radio release 3.7.5
+ - rtl-sdr git commit d447a2e9 (2014-08-26)
+ - gr-osmosdr git commit 48045b59 (2015-01-10)

 For baseband decoding a pure Python implementation is included in this package (``capture.py``) and should work out of the box.